code-ape/website/content/posts/ebpf_past_present_future.md

 If any part of this article needs more explanation or clarification please submit an issue to the [Github repository for this website](https://github.com/code-ape/website) stating what needs more information.
 1. **Terms.**
 This article favors using technically correct terms over commonly used ones that are incorrect.
-One example of this is that the Berkley Packet Filter, despite its name, filters network frames, not packets.
+One example of this is that the Berkeley Packet Filter, despite its name, filters network frames, not packets.
 The subsection below, titled [Terms](#terms), lists all terms which may be misrepresented, for one reason or another, along with their explicit meaning in the scope of this article.
 1. **Corrections.**
 In writing this article I attempted to research, find, and cite as much evidence as possible for what is written here.